Mileage descriptions are a key component of selling used vehicles; understand what the law requires

 Failing to disclose the odometer reading or the fact that an odometer unit was found to be faulty and has been replaced (either with a new or second-hand unit) may be a misleading omission.

-The offences contained in the CPRs would apply even if a trader did not know that the indicated mileage was incorrect.
-However, the Regulations also provide for a defence to the criminal charges.
+The offences contained in the DMCCA would apply even if a trader did not know that the indicated mileage was incorrect.
+However, the Act also provides for a defence to the criminal charges.

 It is likely that any professionally diligent business would apply the above checks and maintain a record of the checks made.
 However, despite these checks it may still not be possible to verify the mileage recorded and you should state this to customers.